Gérard Depardieu: Political views

-After Vladimir Putin granted him Russian citizenship, Depardieu penned an open letter to the Russian President, praising him and calling Russia "a great democracy".
-His support for Putin was widely condemned in France, by a broad spectrum of political actors.
-That open letter also drew ridicule from the Russian opposition.
-Depardieu granted his first extensive interview after becoming a Russian national to the state-owned news channel Russia-24: he was dismissive of Putin's opponents, stating that "The Russian opposition has no programme; it has nothing".
+One day after being granted Russian citizenship by Vladimir Putin, Depardieu penned an open letter to the Russian President, praising him and calling Russia "a great democracy".
+His support for Putin was widely condemned in France by a broad spectrum of political actors, and the open letter drew ridicule from the Russian opposition.
+Depardieu granted his first extensive interview after becoming a Russian national to the state-owned news channel Russia-24, where he dismissed Putin's opponents, stating, "The Russian opposition has no programme; it has nothing".
 In his autobiography, he commented that Putin "immediately liked [his] hooligan side."
-Depardieu subsequently made public appearances with Putin's allies, Chechen leader Ramzan Kadyrov and Belarusian President Alexander Lukashenko, and expressed his support for them.
+Depardieu subsequently made public appearances with Putin's allies, Chechen leader Ramzan Kadyrov and Belarusian President Alexander Lukashenko, expressing his support for them.
 In August 2015, Depardieu's films were banned from television and cinemas in Ukraine after he said "I love Russia and Ukraine, which is part of Russia".
-Following his acquisition of Russian citizenship, Depardieu also expressed anti-American sentiment: in 2015, while in Moscow where he was performing a play, he stated that the United States were "a people who have constantly destroyed others".
+Following his acquisition of Russian citizenship, Depardieu also expressed anti-American sentiment: in 2015, while in Moscow where he was performing a play, he called the United States "a people who have constantly destroyed others".

-One of Depardieu's biographers, Bernard Violet, stated that the actor's fascination with dictators stemmed in part from his interest in extraordinary characters, whom he saw as "shakespearian monsters", and also from his taste for provocation.
+One of Depardieu's biographers, Bernard Violet, stated that the actor's fascination with dictators stemmed in part from his interest in extraordinary characters, whom he saw as "shakespearean monsters", and also from his taste for provocation.
 Another biographer, Lionel Duroy, said that Depardieu had no understanding of politics and was totally naive in this area.

 In a 2021 interview, Depardieu said that he disliked dictators, had never met one, and did not consider Putin to be one.
-In March 2022, following the Russian invasion of Ukraine, he distanced himself from Putin, condemning the invasion and accusing the Russian President of "crazy, unacceptable excesses".
+In March 2022, following the Russian invasion of Ukraine and while keeping his Russian passport and tax residency, he distanced himself from Putin, condemning the military action and accusing the Russian President of "crazy, unacceptable excesses".

 Religion

-Though not baptised at birth, Depardieu had a Catholic upbringing.
-In the 2010s, he revealed that as a young man, he had converted to Islam as part as his interest in spirituality.
-Depardieu credited an Umm Kulthum concert he attended in Paris in 1965 with starting his interest in Islam.
+Though not baptized at birth, Depardieu had a Catholic upbringing.
+In the 2010s, he revealed that as a young man, he had converted to Islam as part of his interest in spirituality.
+Depardieu credited an Umm Kulthum concert that he attended in Paris in 1965 with starting his interest in Islam.
 According to Depardieu, this conversion took place in the late 1960s, though he also said in some interviews that it had occurred during the 1970s.
-He "was a Muslim for two years" before giving up due to his inability to speak Arabic.
+He "was a Muslim for two years" before giving up due to his inability to learn Arabic.
 He later expressed interests in Buddhism and Hinduism.

-In 2003, following an encounter with Pope John Paul II, Depardieu gave public readings of Saint Augustine's Confessions at Notre-Dame.
+In 2003, following an encounter with Pope John Paul II, Depardieu gave public readings of Saint Augustine's Confessions at the Notre-Dame Cathedral.
 Over the years, he gave several other readings of Saint Augustine's works.
-In September 2020, Depardieu converted to Eastern Orthodox Christianity in the Alexander Nevsky Cathedral in Paris.
+In September 2020, Depardieu converted to Eastern Orthodox Christianity at the Alexander Nevsky Cathedral in Paris.